Carrot cake

-Carrot cake is a cake that contains carrots mixed into the batter.
+Carrot cake is a cake that contains carrots mixed into the spiced batter, often topped with a rich cream cheese frosting.
+Carrot cake uses neutral oils like vegetable oil or canola oil instead of butter to keep it moist even when refrigerated.

 History

-The origin of carrot cake is disputed.
 An English recipe published in 1591 for "pudding in a Carret[sic] root" is essentially a carrot stuffed with meat, but it includes many elements common to the modern dessert: shortening, cream, eggs, raisins, sweetener (dates and sugar), spices (clove and mace), scraped carrot, and breadcrumbs (in place of flour).
 Many food historians believe that carrot cake originated in such carrot puddings eaten by Europeans in the Middle Ages, when sugar and sweeteners were expensive and many people used carrots as a substitute for sugar.

-Variations of the carrot pudding evolved to include baking with a crust (as pumpkin pie), steamed with a sauce, or molded in pans (as plum pudding) with icing.
+Variations of the carrot pudding evolved to include baking with a crust (as pumpkin pie), steamed with a sauce, or moulded in pans (as plum pudding) with icing.

 In volume two of L'art du cuisinier (1814), Antoine Beauvilliers, former chef to Louis XVI, included a recipe for a "Gâteau de Carottes", which was popular enough to be copied verbatim in competitors' cookbooks.
 In 1824, Beauvilliers published an English version of his cookbook in London which includes a recipe for "Carrot Cakes" in a literal translation of his earlier recipe.

 Another 19th-century recipe comes from the housekeeping school of Kaiseraugst (canton of Aargau, Switzerland).
 According to the Culinary Heritage of Switzerland, it is one of the most popular cakes in Switzerland, especially for the birthdays of children.

 The popularity of carrot cake was revived in the United Kingdom because of the rationing during the Second World War and also because of the promotion of carrot consumption by the government.